Which of Your Ideas Should Be Free vs. Paid Content?

 Teachers and Authors Deserve a Livelihood

-If you give all your content for free, you lose out on a substantial income source.
-You would need a job, which would take away hours every day, some of which you could’ve spent creating more, and better content.
+If you thrive in teaching and writing, and yet you give all of your content away for free, you lose out on a potentially substantial income source.
+You would have to do other paying work, which consumes the time that you could’ve spent creating more and better content.

-This is how I’m able to spend so much time every week writing articles and making videos to share freely — to benefit people no matter if they ever buy from me.
+Not having a job is how I’ve been able to write so many articles and make videos to share freely — to benefit my audience no matter if they ever buy from me.
 My business also frees up several hours every week to keep improving my paid courses.

 Think about the writers and video creators you admire.
-Don’t you wish they had more energy and time to create or improve their content?
-They need an income source that liberates them to do this.
+Wouldn’t it be great if they had more energy and time to create and improve their content?
+I hope that we all do what we can to support small creators.

 Relaxed vs. Studious

-Most of the time, when people consume free content, they are in a “free time” mode… not looking to be so serious at the moment.
-They are seeking something entertaining that also brings them some value.
+When people consume free content, they’re mostly relaxed and in “free time” mode, not trying to be so serious at the moment.
+They are seeking something entertaining that also brings some value.

-Therefore, free content should be easy to consume, nothing complex.
-It shouldn’t require much investment of energy from the reader, just like it doesn’t require any investment of money.
+Therefore, free content should be easy to consume, not complex.
+It should barely require any investment of energy from the reader, just like it doesn’t require any investment of money.

-If a piece of knowledge requires energy to parse and understand, then the reader should spend some money (doesn’t have to be a lot) to signal to themselves that they are ready to do the work… not only consume infotainment.
+If you create a challenging piece of content that requires some study and energy to parse and understand, then the reader should spend some money (doesn’t have to be a lot) to signal to themselves that they are ready to do the work, not only consume free infotainment.

 Still, I believe that paid content should be as affordable as possible, since it is a scalable (ever expandable) revenue source.
-Make it accessible.
-Students don’t have to invest thousands of dollars to show their willingness to do the work.
-They just have to pay something.
+Make it accessible in price.

 Will Free Content Cannibalize Paid Content?